-A steering group of influential women keep our EWiRE network and overall programme on track, with two formal steering group meetings per year.
+A steering group of influential women keep our ReWiRE network and overall programme on track, with two formal steering group meetings per year.

 All of our steering group help to integrate the work of our network with others to ensure that we add value.

-After 14 years at Regen, Cheryl has moved on from her role as strategy director at Regen to join Pell Frischmann design engineering consultancy as their director for energy and environment, where she is developing their business strategy and growing the profile and impact of the company’s work in these sectors.
+Prior to this, Cheryl was the sector director for energy and environment at Pell Frischmann design engineering consultancy, where she developed their business strategy and grew the profile and impact of the company’s work in these sectors.

 Bernice Roberts, director and principal environmental planner, The Landmark Practice